rossgabay/neo_bpm_blog/README.md

 + Find all Requests submitted by a certain Requestor
 + Find out whether a specific Request can be approved/rejected/re-submitted
 + See what comments were provided when a Request was rejected
-+ Check what state transition is allowed for a specific request
++ Check whether a specific state transition is allowed for a specific request
 + Check whether state transition being applied to the request is allowed based on Actor's role

 there's more we can do here but this is a good starting point.